 Freshly grated Parmesan (for serving)

-1. Cook pasta in a large pot of boiling salted water, stirring occasionally, until al dente; drain and set aside until the sauce is ready.
+- Put in the pasta until al dente; drain and set aside until the sauce is ready.

-3. Place the pasta on a large serving plate and pour the sauce on top to serve, with Parmesan in a bowl to sprinkle on top.
+- Place the pasta on a large serving plate and pour the sauce on top to serve, with Parmesan on the side to sprinkle on top.

 No comments: